Integration Matters for Learning PDEs with Backward SDEs: Related Work

 \section{Related Work}

-In recent years, PINNs~\cite{raissi2017physicsI,raissi2017physicsII,raissi2019pinns,yu2018deep,sirignano2018DGM,kovachki2023neuraloperator} has emerged as a popular method for solving high dimensional PDEs.
+In recent years, PINNs~\cite{raissi2017physicsI,raissi2017physicsII,raissi2019pinns,yu2018deep,sirignano2018DGM} has emerged as a popular method for solving high dimensional PDEs.
 PINNs methods parameterize the PDE solution as a neural network and directly minimize the PDE residual as a loss function, provides a mesh-free method that can easily incorporate complex boundary conditions and empirical data.
-However, the PINNs approach remains an incomplete solution and still suffers from many issues including optimization challenges~\cite{krishnapriyan2021pinnfailures,rathore2024challenges,wang2022pinnsNTK}, despite a concerted effort to remedy these difficulties~\cite{krishnapriyan2021pinnfailures,wang2023expert,wu2023adaptive,wu2024ropinn,rathore2024challenges,wang2022l2loss,gao2023failureinformed,mojgani2022lagrangian}.
-Hence, the application of PINNs as a reliable, general purpose solver for complex high-dimensional PDEs has yet to be realized.
+However, the PINNs approach remains an incomplete solution and still suffers from notable issues including optimization challenges~\cite{krishnapriyan2021pinnfailures,rathore2024challenges,wang2022pinnsNTK,wang2024pinnsdifficulty,chuang2023predictive}, despite a concerted effort to remedy these difficulties~\cite{krishnapriyan2021pinnfailures,wang2023expert,wu2023adaptive,wu2024ropinn,rathore2024challenges,wang2022l2loss,gao2023failureinformed,mojgani2022lagrangian}.
+Hence, the application of PINNs as a general purpose solver for complex high-dimensional PDEs remains an active area of research.

 On the other hand, a complementary line of work proposes methods based on BSDEs to solve high-dimensional PDEs~\cite{han2017deep,han2018bsde,hure2020deep,beck2019machine,raissi2024forward,nusken2023interpolating,takanashi2022controlvariate,andersson2023deepfbsde}.
 These approaches reformulate PDEs as forward-backward SDEs to derive a trajectory-based loss.
-While the original deep BSDE methods~\cite{han2017deep,han2018bsde,hure2020deep} learn separate neural networks to predict both the value and gradient at each discrete time-step, follow up work~\cite{raissi2024forward,nusken2023interpolating} uses \emph{self-consistency}, i.e,. the residual of stochastic integration along BSDE trajectories, to form a loss.
-In this work, we exclusive focus on self-consistency BSDE losses, as they generalize the original method while allowing for a single network to parameterization the PDE solution for all space and time, similarly to PINNs.
+While the original deep BSDE methods~\cite{han2017deep,han2018bsde,hure2020deep} learn separate neural networks to predict both the value and gradient at each discrete time-step, follow up work~\cite{raissi2024forward,nusken2023interpolating} uses \emph{self-consistency}, i.e., the residual of stochastic integration along BSDE trajectories, to form a loss.
+In this work, we exclusively focus on self-consistency BSDE losses, as they generalize the original method while allowing for a single network to parameterize the PDE solution for all space and time, similarly to PINNs.
 Similar self-consistency losses have also been recently utilized to learn solutions to Fokker-Planck PDEs~\cite{shen2022selfconsistency,boffi2023probability,li2023probabilityflow}.
+Further discussions on related works and the paper's relationship to recent BSDE-based methods can be found in~\Cref{sec:appendix:related_works}.